Outlander (TV series): Filming

 The Hermitage, Dunkeld in Perthshire and Milne Woods in Bridge of Allan.
-Much of the filming was completed at Wardpark Studios in Glasgow.
+Much of the filming was completed at Wardpark Studios.

 Production on season six was scheduled to begin in May 2020, but was delayed due to the COVID-19 pandemic.
 Production eventually began in February 2021.

 Production for season seven began in April 2022, while filming began in May 2022 in Scotland.

+Production for the eighth and final season began in March 2024 and ended on September 27, 2024.

 Music

 The music is composed by Bear McCreary.
-The title song is an adaptation of Robert Louis Stevenson's poem Sing Me a Song of a Lad That Is Gone, set to the tune of the Scottish folk song "The Skye Boat Song".
+The title song is an adaptation of Robert Louis Stevenson's poem Sing Me a Song of a Lad That Is Gone, set to the tune of the Scottish folk song "The Skye Boat Song" and is sung by McCreary's wife Raya Yarbrough.
 For the first half of season two, the second verse of the opening theme is sung in French to reflect the season's French setting.
 For the second half of season three, the second verse of the opening theme has Caribbean music to reflect the season's Jamaican setting.
 The fourth season opening theme has a colonial American sound.
+The theme song is sung by Sinéad O'Connor for the seventh season, which was the final song recorded by O'Connor before her death in July 2023.

 Release

 Outlander premiered in the United States on August 9, 2014.
 Its first eight episodes aired through September and the remaining eight episodes resumed in April 2015.
 The first-season finale aired on May 30, 2015.
+The second season of 13 episodes premiered on April 9, 2016, and the 13-episode third season on September 10, 2017.
+The fourth season premiered on November 4, 2018, and the fifth on February 16, 2020.
+The sixth season premiered on March 6, 2022.
+The first part of the seventh season premiered on June 16, 2023, and the second part premiered on November 22, 2024.
+As of 2024, the first six seasons are available on Netflix in the United States.